 Spring Undergraduate Research Symposium

-During Undergraduate Research Week at Emory (April 17-21), undergraduate researchers from across the College present their research for all to see in the DUC Commons.
+During Undergraduate Research Week at Emory (April 17-21), undergraduate researchers from across the College present their research for all to see in the Math/Science Center Building Lobby.

-The Spring Undergraduate Research Symposium will be held on April 18th and 19th in the Dobbs University Center.
+The Spring Undergraduate Research Symposium will be held on April 18th and 19th in Math/Science Center Building Lobby.
 Students present work from all fields including Humanities, Natural Sciences, Social Sciences, and Creative & Performing Arts.
 All Emory students are welcome to present.

 Day One (April 18): Research Partners and students funded by Undergraduate Research Programs will display their research.